Far too many assume an informal of a tone in their business emails. Yes, with those you know very well, you can be less formal if you like.

 We all know folks who do this in our office or workplace.
 What is the perception they provide?

 When you email a new client, associate or partner, if you are informal (not addressing with respect, using proper grammar, sentence structure, spell check, etc.) your inquiry may not be taken as seriously.
 Nor will the perception of what you will be like to work with or do business with be positive one.

 When emailing a group or new business contacts that don’t know you very well and being overly informal can have a negative impact.
 Those that don’t know you may make incorrect assumptions as to your educational level or your expertise about the topic at hand.

 Professionals act and communicate like professionals at all times.
 Regardless of mode of communication or venue.
 That’s because they are professionals.

 It will never cause any harm to use the epitome of formality when forging new business and professional relationships.
-Let the other side set the tone of their ongoing communications formality.
-That combined with your discretion will guide you as to when is best to begin a more informal approach.
+Let the other side guide you on setting the tone for their ongoing communications formality.
+Combined with your discretion and you will know when a more informal approach is acceptable.